gllmt/test_smooth_scroll_lenis_vitejs/readme.md

 For fast init static projects or Test Dev :

 Support HMR, SCSS, GSAP and Lenis.
-Work Well with Node V19.0.1 (.nvmrc)
+Work Well with Node v18.16.0 (.nvmrc)

+See site live here : [https://gllmt-lenis-gsap.netlify.app/](https://gllmt-lenis-gsap.netlify.app/)

 Be Carefull for deploy on production :
 [🚧 Still in WIP, API might change with new releases 🚧](https://github.com/studio-freight/lenis)